daisygunn/la-petite-traveller/README.md

 ![](docs/images/contrast_test_passed.png)

-Accessibility was also tested in WAVE, initially I had some errors due to insufficient labelling for my form elements and a link within the navbar:
+Accessibility was also tested in WAVE, initially, I had some errors due to insufficient labelling for my form elements and a link within the navbar:

 ![](docs/images/wave_errors.png)